 Dogs must be on a leash and BYO pooper scooper.
 Swimming is not advised by the managing authority.

 There is no camping at Dights Falls.
-If you are visiting Melbourne and want to stay near these falls, you can try
+If you want to stay overnight in the area,

 Visit Collingwood's former AFL footy home ground at Victoria Park